Guide

 How to Add Alt Text on Social

 Adding alt text on Instagram, Facebook and LinkedIn can be done quickly.
-Here are instructions and a helpful video to get you started.
+Here are instructions and helpful videos to get you started.

 How to Add Alt Text on Instagram